Cut to the chase

 You’ll save a lot of time and headaches if you skip the iron and just go straight to hanging shirts, pants, and everything else.
 Most of the wrinkles fall with time.
 And if it’s something you know won’t be worn for a while, you can skip the iron until it’s time to dress.

 Shirts get wrinkled just sitting in the closet anyway!
 So wait to iron until you need to.
+Or, you could use a steam cleaner for clothes that need to be ironed, this will save you a lot of time!

 12: Enjoy Your Laundry Room